ari-apc-lab/croupier/docs/tosca.rst

 In the ``node_templates`` section is where your application is actually defined, by stablishing *nodes* and *relations* between them.

-To begin with, every *node* is identified by its name (``hpc_wm`` in the example below), and a type is assigned to it.
+To begin with, every *node* is identified by its name (``hpc_interface`` in the example below), and a type is assigned to it.

-**Workload Manager example.**
+**Infrastructure Interface example.**

 .. code:: yaml

    node_templates:
-      hpc_wm:
+      hpc_interface:
-         type: croupier.nodes.WorkloadManager
+         type: croupier.nodes.InfrastructureInterface
          properties:
-            config: { get_input: hpc_wm_config }
+            config: { get_input: hpc_interface_config }
-            credentials: { get_input: hpc_wm_credentials }
+            credentials: { get_input: hpc_interface_credentials }
             job_prefix: { get_input: job_prefix }
             base_dir: { get_input: "hpc_base_dir" }
             monitor_period: 15
             workdir_prefix: "single_sbatch"

-The example above represents a workload manager, with type `croupier.nodes.WorkloadManager`.
-All computing infrastructures must have a workload manager defined (_Slurm_ or _Torque_ for HPC supported, plain _SHELL_ for Cloud VMs).
+The example above represents a infrastructure interface, with type `croupier.nodes.InfrastructureInterface`.
+All computing infrastructures must have a infrastructure interface defined (_Slurm_ or _Torque_ for HPC supported, plain _SHELL_ for Cloud VMs).
 Then the WM is configured using the inputs (using fuction `get_input`).
 Detailed information about how to configure the HPCs is in the `Plugin specification <./plugin.html>`__ section.

-The following code uses ``hpc_wm`` to describe four jobs that should run in the hpc that represents the node.
+The following code uses ``hpc_interface`` to describe four jobs that should run in the hpc that represents the node.
 Two of them are of type ``croupier.nodes.SingularityJob`` which means that the job will run using a `Singularity <https://singularity.lbl.gov/>`__ container, while the other two of type `croupier.nodes.Job` describe jobs that are going to run directly in the HPC.
 Navigate to `Cloudify HPC plugin types <./plugin.html#types>`__ to know more about each parameter.

 **Four jobs example.**